 In addition, children’s choices were not simply salience-driven; instead the effect of saliency was dependent on whether or not salience was congruent with reward value.
 When the salient option was also highly valuable, children chose it more often than in the other conditions.
-But, when the salient option was low in value, it was not chosen more (or less) often than in the other conditions.
+But, when the salient option was low in value, it was not chosen more (or less) often than in the Baseline condition.
 Neither was it selected less often than the other options, suggesting that the results were not simply due to saliency facilitating learning.
 This interaction suggests a complex role of attention in determining young children’s choices.

-When salience is otherwise equal among the options, systematic exploration dominates choices (as in the Baseline condition), with less recently sampled options more likely to be selected.
+When salience is otherwise equal among the options, systematic exploration dominates choices, with less recently sampled options more likely to be selected.
 It may be that children’s default attention allocation pattern enables systematic exploration through graded novelty preference (wherein novelty steadily increases over time as an option is not selected, becoming more likely to attract attention).
 Manipulating bottom-up attention disrupts this process by altering the relative saliency of the various choice options, leading to a reduction in systematic choice patterns.

 These results point to an integral role of young children’s immature attentional allocation in facilitating systematic exploratory, in contrast to adults’ tendency to both selectively attend and maximize reward.
 Attention and decision-making may be intricately linked in both children and adults (Konovalov & Krajbich, 2016; Smith & Krajbich, 2018), and development of attention may be an important factor in the development of choice behavior.

 Children’s increasing ability to focus attention selectively may coincide with an increase in maximizing their choices toward rewarding actions.
-Younger children’s choices seem to be largely geared toward learning rather than maximizing reward, as indicated by several recent findings showing that despite knowing the most valuable option children are less likely than adults to maximize their choices toward it (Plate et al. 2018; Blanco & Sloutsky, 2019 Preprint).
+Younger children’s choices seem to be largely geared toward learning rather than maximizing reward, a tendency which may be directly linked lower levels of cognitive control (Chrysikou, Weber, & Thompson-Schill, 2013), and which is supported by several recent findings showing that despite knowing the most valuable option children are less likely than adults to maximize their choices toward it (Plate et al. 2018; Blanco & Sloutsky, 2019 PsyArXiv).

 Understanding the critical and complex interaction of attentional mechanisms and decision-making is an exciting area of future research and may be particularly important factor in understanding cognitive development.